landonjefftaylor/storm-mwe/README.md

 4. `cd ..`
 5. `./build/errormwe models/ModifiedYeastPolarization.sm models/ModifiedYeastPolarization.csl`

-This should produce the following error code:
+## The Errors:

+On our machines, this produces the following error:

 `munmap_chunk(): invalid pointer`